PdxCodeGuild/class_mountain_goat/1 Python/Datetime.md

 ## Creating a Datetime from Components: `datetime(year, month, day)`

+You can create a datetime using integers representing the various components: year, month, day, hour, minute, second.

 ```python
 from datetime import datetime

 d = datetime(2020, 5, 17)
 print(d) # 2020-05-17 00:00:00